lasonpeter/portfolio/README.md

 ## Hosting
-The website is created using Astro as a static site as such it can be hosted on S3 with CloudFront as CDN This in turn creates a near instant loading times due to content
+The website is created using Astro as a static site as such it can be hosted on S3 with CloudFront as CDN This in turn creates a near instant loading times due to content being available in close proximtity to users
 ```mermaid
 graph TD;
     S3Bucket["S3 Bucket"] --> |"Origin"| CloudFront["CloudFront Distribution"];